Posted on

 If the rideshare driver’s coverage does not apply to the crash, though, Uber carries a backup policy.
 This offers more than the state minimum in protection:

 However, this slightly more generous coverage only applies if the Uber driver’s own policy will not cover the auto accident.
-Still, it falls far short of what is needed to compensate victims who have suffered a serious injury.
-For something like a traumatic brain injury, the medical treatment alone are quickly going to eclipse the policy limits.
+Still, it falls far short of what is needed to compensate you if you suffered a serious injury.
+For something like a traumatic brain injury, the medical treatments alone are quickly going to eclipse the policy limits.

 Having to turn to the at-fault driver for compensation is a consequence of ridesharing companies’ insistence that their drivers are independent contractors, rather than employees.
 If they were classified as employees, then Uber would be held vicariously liable for any injuries caused by their worker’s negligence.
 The legality of classifying Uber/Lyft drivers as independent contractors is still in dispute.